BoykoBorisov/ArgricultureBlog/README.md

 # Agriculture in Pernik
-This web application was created for the Bulgarian National Entrepreneurship Competition .
+This web application was created for the Bulgarian National Entrepreneurship Competition.